ldgabbay/jwplayer/fl5/doc/publishers/javascriptapi.rst

 Here's the full list of events you can send, plus their parameters:

-.. describe:: item ( index:Number )
+.. describe:: ITEM ( index:Number )

    Start playback of a specific item in the playlist.
 If *index* isn't set, the current playlistitem will start.

-.. describe:: link ( index:Number )
+.. describe:: LINK ( index:Number )

    Navigate to the *link* of a specific item in the playlist.
 If *index* is not set, the player will navigate to the link of the current playlistitem.

-.. describe:: load ( url:String )
+.. describe:: LOAD ( url:String )

    Load a new media file or playlist into the player.
 The *url* must always be sent.

-.. describe:: mute ( state:Boolean )
+.. describe:: MUTE ( state:Boolean )

    Mute or unmute the player's sound.
 If the *state* is not set, muting will be toggled.

-.. describe:: next
+.. describe:: NEXT

    Jump to the next entry in the playlist.
 No parameters.

-.. describe:: play ( state:Boolean )
+.. describe:: PLAY ( state:Boolean )

    Play (set *state* to *true*) or pause (set *state* to *false*) playback.
 If the *state* is not set, the player will toggle playback.

-.. describe:: prev
+.. describe:: PREV

    Jump to the previous entry in the playlist.
 No parameters.

-.. describe:: seek ( position:Number )
+.. describe:: SEEK ( position:Number )

    Seek to a certain position in the currently playing media file.
 The *position* must be in seconds (e.g. *65* for one minute and five seconds).